AntoineMeler/pocket-timelapse/time-splatting/README.md

 ## Choosing Hyperparameters
 A good time-lapse should balance detail and smoothness.
 The most important hyperparameters controlling smoothness are `time_noise_scale` and `angle_noise_scale`, which are multipliers for the amount of noise injected into the time and sun angle labels.
 A higher value will create a smoother time-lapse, but will sacrifice detail.

-The rest of the hyperparameters are the same as in a typical 3D Gaussian splatting pipelines.
+The rest of the hyperparameters are the same as in a typical 3D Gaussian splatting pipeline.
 Options such as learning rate, initial number of Gaussians, etc. can be adjusted.